 This last decade a combination of economics and the rise of social media (bloggers/influencers) caused mainstream fashion magazines to struggle.
 Old publishing models are no longer appropriate.
 Small independent publishers are flourishing because of their unique formula.
 Online magazines started leaving their mark and the popular Instagram accounts are run like the old commercial magazines - whether it is Diet Prada or the 'personal' account of Taylor Swift.
 Homepages of brands started to look like magazines.
 A lot of them started print magazines as part of their communication strategy.

 Magazines behaving like brands and brands behaving like magazines: these are exciting times in publishing!
 No one knows which way we are headed, but one thing is rather clear: Editorial Thinking is a competency that can be used beyond the world of publishing.

-We choose to go back to basics, the physical magazine, as it is the perfect tool for learning to work/think/act as an editor.
+We choose to go back to basics: the physical magazine.
+It is the perfect tool for learning to work, think & act as an editor.
 A paper magazine needs an added value for consumers to spend money on it.
 It has to be produced with care: once at the printer there is no turning back.